Probing dense environments around Sgr A* with S-stars dynamics: Star-environment interaction

-The density of a boson cloud, given in \eqref{eqn:density-cloud-211} and \eqref{eqn:density-cloud-322}, is axially (not spherically) symmetric.
+The density of a boson cloud, given in Eqs.~\eqref{eqn:density-cloud-211} and~\eqref{eqn:density-cloud-322}, is axially (not spherically) symmetric.
 Its gravitational potential is of the form \beq

 \eeq where $V_4(r)$ vanishes for $\ket{211}$.
-The second term in \eqref{eqn:potential-cloud-short} gives rise to a quadrupole field, which decays as $V_2\sim r^{-3}$, while the third term is a hexadecapole, $V_4\sim r^{-5}$.
-The quadrupole and hexadecapole fields cause a precession even of the stellar orbits that do not plunge inside the densest regions of the cloud.
-When the semi-major axis is increased, the precession rate decays then as $\dot\varpi\sim a^{-7/2}$, rather than exponentially in $a$ as one might have naively expected.
+The second term in Eq.~\eqref{eqn:potential-cloud-short} gives rise to a quadrupole field, which decays as $V_2\sim r^{-3}$, while the third term is a hexadecapole, $V_4\sim r^{-5}$.
+The monopole term $V_0$ gives rise to apsidal precession through the variation of the cloud's mass enclosed within a radius $r$; this contribution to $\dot\varpi$ decays exponentially with $a$.
+On the other hand, the quadrupole and hexadecapole fields decay as power laws, and thus cause a precession even of the stellar orbits that do not plunge inside the densest regions of the cloud.
+More specifically, in the limit of large semi-major axis, the precession rate decays as $\dot\varpi\sim a^{-7/2}$, rather than exponentially (for the vector case, see Ref.~\cite{Cao:2024wby}).
 Furthermore, these terms can cause prograde precession, which is never observed for spherical profiles.
-In App.~\ref{app:precession} we write the explicit expression of \eqref{eqn:potential-cloud-short}, and also give further details on the calculation of $\dot\varpi$ in spherical environments.
+In Appendix~\ref{app:precession} we write the explicit expression of Eq.~\eqref{eqn:potential-cloud-short}, and also give further details on the calculation of $\dot\varpi$ in spherical environments.
+Note that our perturbative approach is equivalent to that presented in Ref.~\cite{GRAVITY:2019tuf}.\footnote{We have thoroughly checked that our analytical expressions agree with those of Ref.~\cite{GRAVITY:2019tuf}, although they do not provide a compact formula for the apsidal precession, like our Eq.~\eqref{eqn:dotvarpi-cloud}, nor use their results to place bounds on the environment's mass.
+Nevertheless, we note that, for small-$\alpha$, their Fig.~3 implies an apsidal precession much larger than that shown in our Fig.~\ref{fig:precession-per-orbit}.
+We do not know the origin of this discrepancy.}

-We show in Fig.~\ref{fig:precession-per-orbit} the apsidal precession per orbit, $\delta\varpi=\dot\varpi T$, of S2, S29, S62 and S4714, for the cases of a $\ket{211}$ cloud and a Plummer profile.
+We show in Fig.~\ref{fig:precession-per-orbit} the apsidal precession per orbit, $\delta\varpi=\dot\varpi T$, of S2, S29, S62, and S4714, for the cases of a $\ket{211}$ cloud and a Plummer profile.
 We note that the peak magnitude of $\delta\varpi$ is very similar across all stars.
 However, different stars are able to probe environments with different characteristic scales, based on the relation $r\ped{p}\gtrsim r\ped{env}$ as argued in Sec.~\ref{sec:s-stars}.
-As expected, for $a/r\ped{c}\gg 1$ (large $\alpha$) the cloud-induced precession becomes prograde due to its quadrupole field.
+While the monopole-induced retrograde precession dominates for $a\sim r\ped{c}$, for $a/r\ped{c}\gg 1$ (large $\alpha$) the quadrupole field takes over, and the precession becomes prograde.